 I am organising an event - do I need an Exemption Order?

 Not all events and activities will require an exemption order.
 If normal access patterns are unlikely to be impacted upon by your event, or if access can be managed by way of temporary advisory notices and diversions, you may not require an exemption order.
-For more information view the a guide to making an application for an Order of Exemption from access rights for land / inland water.
-[43Kb]
+For more information view the

 The Land Reform (Scotland) Act 2003 gives duties and powers to Councils and National Parks as Access Authorities with regard to outdoor access.
 You can request information and advice from our Community Greenspace officers in relation to access rights and responsibilities by emailing OutdoorAccess@pkc.gov.uk.
 The Perth & Kinross Outdoor Access Forum are also able to advise.